sparrowwallet/sparrow/README.md

 `git pull --recurse-submodules`

-All jar files created are reproducible builds.
+The release binaries are reproducible (pre codesigning and installer packaging at this time).

 ## Running